- Cleaning Services

 A: Interview as many local contractors as you can, and ask them to come to your home to perform a system inspection and give you a quote.
 To narrow down your pool of potential contractors, use the following pre-qualifications:

-A: Generally turn around time is approximately one week.
+A: Generally turn around time is approximately one to two weeks.
 Occasionally the time to process your rug will take longer due to volume of rugs to be cleaned or unforeseen difficulties such as fiber browning that must be corrected.

 We will usually call you within the day your rug has completed drying and been pronounced finished.
 If we have not called you within the week, feel free to call and check on the status of your rug before coming in to pick it up.
 This can save you an unnecessary trip if the rug is not finished.